supaglue-labs/supaglue/docs/docs/platform/objects/overview.md

     }}
 />

-The screenshot above shows a field mapping UI for a `contact` Standard Object.
-It has an associated Schema with the following fields: `first_name`, `last_name`, `phone`, `address`.
-The UI uses the [List Field Mappings API](../../api/v2/mgmt/list-field-mappings) to fetch information to render it.
-The endpoint returns a response like the one below:
+Use the [`Field Mappings API`](../../api/v2/mgmt/field-mappings) to render field mapping UI for your customers and save field mappings set by your customer.

+The [List Field Mappings API](../../api/v2/mgmt/list-field-mappings) will return a JSON similar to the one below:

 ```js
 {